How to choose between iOS App Development Vs Android App Development

 Develop for the right audience

-Android may have a larger market share, but it’s interesting to see that iOS users spend more than Android users, especially in the North American and Western European regions.
+Android may have a larger market share, but interestingly, iOS users spend more than Android users, especially in the North American and Western European regions.

 About 80-90% of the total revenue from in-app purchases for these regions comes from iOS users.

-Therefore, when choosing between Android versus iOS app development, it is vital to know who your target audience is.
-Choose right UX research methods to find out.
+Therefore, knowing your target audience is vital when choosing between Android and iOS app development.
+Choose the correct UX research methods to find out.

-For example, if you want to promote in-app purchases for your prospects in North America or Europe, choose iOS because that’ll bring you users who are willing to spend more.
+For example, if you want to promote in-app purchases for your prospects in North America or Europe, choose iOS because that will make users willing to spend more.

 Consider the device screen size when designing

-Screen and device sizes are also an important consideration when selecting the app development platform.
+Screen and device sizes are important considerations when selecting the app development platform.

-Apple screen sizes are limited and can be easily found – but there’s a huge range of devices of different specifications using their own version of the Android OS.
+Apple screen sizes are limited and can be easily found, but there’s a huge range of devices with different specifications using their own version of the Android OS.

-Screen size determines how your app will appear on the – and developers need to keep this in mind when selecting between android versus iOS app development because only an app with the best UX design has any chances of success these days.
+Screen size determines how your app will appear, and developers need to keep this in mind when selecting between Android and iOS app development because only an app with the best UX design has any chance of success these days.

 Performance testing for apps on each platform

-When it comes to testing, iOS has a rigorous process where Apple checks the app for battery drainage, memory leakages, and overall performance before allowing it on the Apple store.
-Performance is one of the important factors in delivery the best user experience.
+Regarding testing, iOS has a rigorous process where Apple checks the app for battery drainage, memory leakages, and overall performance before allowing it on the Apple store.
+Performance is one of the important factors in delivering the best user experience.

 Google Play Store doesn’t have a stringent testing policy, so it’s common for unreliable apps to be published.
 They believe that the market can weed out the bad apps automatically by leaving bad reviews and ignoring them.